MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 However, this approach relies on a critical assumption; the environment (tracked by the cameras) remains stationary relative to Earth (against which the IMU can make measurements).
 When that is not the case, like on a boat in the water, the information from both sources can conflict with one another and cause the tracker to get lost.
 This conflict produces incorrect position information and results in swimmy holograms or even tracking loss.

 Moving Platform Mode remedies this issue.
 When you enable Moving Platform Mode, that is a hint to our tracker that we cannot rely on our sensor inputs to completely agree with each other at all times.
-Instead, we need to rely more heavily on visual tracking and quickly identify incongruous inertial motion data and filter it out accordingly before we&#39;re able to use the IMU input.
+Instead, we need to rely more heavily on visual tracking and quickly identify incongruous inertial motion data and filter it out accordingly before we're able to use the IMU input.

 ## Supported Environments and Known Limitations